 Many influencers will attempt to launch a business though their social media but lack the core skills required to really drive it to market in an impactful way, with many falling by the wayside as just another unsuccessful project.

 One of the first things to think about when launching a new business using social media is to consider your current and past content...
-Does the business you’re launching really align with your current output? e.g. a fitness influencer, who’s core following will predominantly consist of fitness enthusiasts, should not then decide to launch a homeware business targeting these followers.
+Does the business you’re launching really align with your current output? e.g. a fitness influencer, whose core following will predominantly consist of fitness enthusiasts, should not then decide to launch a homeware business targeting these followers.

 The biggest mistake we’ve noticed at Genflow, are influencers launching products that have very little relation to their own content and personal brand.
 The product that an influencer launches must resonate with the content they create, so, if you are a successful fitness influencer, launching a fitness platform, apparel or accessories would make the most sense.